MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 > **Note:** disabling integration services may severly affect the hosts ability to manage your virtual machine.

-Integration components appear as services in virtual machines running Windows.
-To enable or disable an integration components from inside the virtual machine, open the Windows Services manager.
+Integration services appear as services in Windows.
+To enable or disable an integration services from inside the virtual machine, open the Windows Services manager.

 ![](media/HVServices.png)